louisaxel-ambroise/epcis/README.md

 # [FasTnT EPCIS repository](https://louisaxel-ambroise.github.io/epcis/)

-FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 and 2.0 repository written in C# using .NET7 and backed using EntityFramework Core.
+FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 and EPCIS 2.0 repository written in C# using .NET7 and backed using EntityFramework Core.

 The repository fully supports the following databases:
  - SqlServer *(provider: SqlServer)*